 rolling pin, and dough are well floured.

-Seems obvious right?
-And it is, but it can also spell disaster if not done.
-A silicone mat can also keep the dough from sticking and has a guide to help you roll out dough to the perfect dimension for different sizes of pies and tarts.
+A silicone mat can also keep the dough from sticking.
+Look for one specifically designed for baking: They have measurements that can help you roll out dough to the perfect dimension for various sizes of pies and tarts.

 Rotate the dough throughout the process.

 Rotate the dough a ¼ turn with every few rolls.
-Also, re-flour the surface after rotating to keep the dough from sticking.
+Remember to re-flour the surface after each rotation to keep the dough from sticking.

 Roll from the center.